YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Desc:
 >The cutest Belfast you'll ever see, and with a brand new support-focused skillset to boot.
 Not entirely as powerful as her older self, but she's up there without being forced to take a subpar gun, is considerably more Evasive and that full fleet healing is a nice addition.
+It shouldn't need mentioning, but since she does not have a HE buffing skill, she doesn't want the Belgun (same as everyone else).

 ![CL](https://azurlane.koumakan.jp/w/images/e/e7/SheffieldChibi.png "Sheffield") - **[HMS Sheffield](https://azurlane.koumakan.jp/Sheffield)**
 * Skill: